 PRP is mixed with a local anesthetic and carefully injected into the inflamed tissue.
 Although many patients do experience post-procedure soreness, the procedure itself is well-tolerated.
 The common PRP therapy plan typically includes two to four treatments, depending on the nature and severity of the injury.
 Because this therapeutic healing process takes time, it may be a week or longer before you notice an improvement.

-Dr. Gonzalez and the team at ProHealth Physical Medicine will provide you with detailed post-procedure instructions, and assess your progress at during a follow-up visit.
+We at ProHealth Physical Medicine will provide you with detailed post-procedure instructions, and assess your progress at during a follow-up visit.

 "I love pro-health and their mission along with their natural approach to healing.
 I would recommend you go as soon as possible!"

 "Everyone who works in their office is a great human being and they all actually care about my health."

 "This office always adds value to my visit by sharing a wealth of physical/medical related knowledge as well as general advice that I continue to apply."